Burt Bacharach and Daniel Tashian

 Press Releases View All

-Just out, Burt Bacharach and Daniel Tashian go deep on their new collaborative EP Blue Umbrella (Big Yellow Dog Music)Read More
+Burt Bacharach and Daniel Tashian Earn GRAMMY Nomination for Blue Umbrella (Big Yellow Dog Music)Read More

 Great songs are timeless.